Using Visual Art of the Masters

 One year was especially astounding when we brought our fifth graders to the Joslyn Art Museum in Omaha.
 This Chihuly piece is visible inside and outside the museum!
 As soon as my art students viewed the sculpture from the school bus windows, my ears were greeted by a chorus of ooo’s and ahh’s as if they’d witnessed the most spectacular of fireworks!

 Truly any artworks which speak to you can take you to a place of solitude to express and heal your emotions.
+I sincerely hope you feel refreshed from erasing grief.
 I wish the best to you on your journey!